 The most important part about staying safe in the Dominican Republic is where you lodge.
 If you stay in well-run hotels or Airbnb listing in the cities, you shouldn’t have any safety concerns.

 Leave your valuables in the room and use common sense.

 For example, in Santo Domingo, you’d want to stay in these neighborhoods, as they tend to have lower crime rates:

 - Zona Colonial

 Or if you’re in Santiago, you’d want to stay in somewhere like:

 - Los Jardines

 All of the neighborhoods above offer police presence at all times of the day and night, along with a middle to upper-class populace.

 Get a Doorman

 If you’re concerned about safety in the DR avoid prostitutes, chapiadoras, and drugs.
-You’ll nearly eliminate the chance of bad things happening to you by doing so.
+It’s really that simple, y’all.